cody977/Python-Scripts/README.md

 Index:

-getHTML will get html from webpage url.
+getHTML.py will get html from webpage url.